 How can we help

 Prices are for digital grading using consistent grade increments.
-It includes pattern digitising/conversion, a digital file/print of the stacked grade.
+It includes pattern digitising/conversion, a digital file and/or a print of the stacked/nested grade.

 We can digitise paper patterns or can accept digital copies from a number of different systems If you want a digital copy of the grading we can export the files into 8 different formats which can be read by Gerber, Lectra and a range of other CAD and apparel software.

-There is a 10% surcharge for each size of inconsistent or jump grades.
+There is a 10% surcharge for each set of inconsistent grades.

 Additional grades printed at a cost of £2.00 per metre of paper/£10 minimum charge.